Eppley Airfield: Expansion

-In January 2016, Eppley Airfield completed expansion of its on-site United States Customs and Border Protection facility (CBP) to provide greater customs and inspection services for international passengers.
-Eppley Airfield is classified as a "Customs Landing Rights Airport" for international flights by U.S. Customs and Border Protection.
-Scheduled, commercial international service began on May 1, 2018, when Air Canada Express launched a daily flight to Toronto–Pearson; the service ended on October 4, 2019.
-The airport also handles international cargo, charter, and private flights.
+In January 2016, Eppley Airfield completed expansion of its CBP screening area to provide greater customs and inspection services for international passengers.
+Eppley Airfield is classified as a "Customs Landing Rights Airport" for international flights by CBP.
+Despite currently not having any international passenger flights scheduled, the airport handles international cargo, charter, and private flights.

-Extensive upgrades are planned for Eppley Airfield in the near future to modernize the terminal, add gates and facilities, and improve the passenger experience.
-In January 2024, the Omaha Airport Authority announced plans for a $950 million expansion of the terminal, details of which included some upgrades which had been previously announced and on which construction is ongoing or soon to begin.
+Extensive upgrades are planned for Eppley Airfield to modernize the terminal, add gates and facilities, and improve the passenger experience.
+In January 2024, the Omaha Airport Authority announced plans for a $950 million expansion project, details of which included some upgrades which had been previously announced and on which construction is ongoing or soon to begin.
+New passenger drop-off lanes, a protective canopy over the passenger pick-up and drop-off area, and improved ADA-compliant accessibility modifications to this area were completed in August 2025; passenger pick-up and drop-off and lanes for buses, shuttles, and taxis will remain temporarily shifted to a portion of the first floor of the South parking garage to enable continuing construction on the new terminal entrance and central hall.

-A new passenger drop-off lane, a protective canopy over the passenger pick-up and drop-off area, and improved ADA-compliant accessibility modifications to this area were completed in August 2025; passenger pick-up and drop-off and lanes for buses, shuttles, and taxis will remain temporarily shifted to a portion of the first floor of the South parking garage for around another year to enable continuing construction on a new terminal entrance.
+The southern Concourse A and northern Concourse B will be joined by a large 646,000-square-foot central hall with a consolidated passenger security screening area, nearly doubling the existing area of 375,000 square feet and eliminating the need for passengers to exit the secured area and be re-screened to move between concourses.
+The gates will be rearranged and two new gates added, for a total of twenty-two gates and the possibility of future expansion to the northwest.
+The baggage handling system will be modernized, space for boarding areas at each gate as well as the baggage claim area will be increased, and new retail options and concessions will be added both before and after security.
+Two gates will be initially devoted to international flights in a new CBP international arrivals hall.

-Passenger security screening will be consolidated before the entrance to the new unified concourse so that passengers will not have to exit and go through security again to move between concourses as currently occurs.
-Concourses A and B will be joined by a long central corridor, expanding the new unified concourse from 375,000 to 646,000 square feet.
-The gates will be rearranged and two new gates added, for a total of twenty-two gates and the possibility of future expansion to the north.
-Space for boarding areas at each gate as well as the baggage claim area will be increased, and new retail options and concessions will be added.
-Two gates will be initially devoted to international flights in a new Customs and Border Protection international arrivals hall.
+By January 2026, the project had reached the halfway point, with the passenger pick-up and drop-off area and new central utility plant completed, and remodeling of the central hall, security checkpoints, baggage handling system, and existing concourse buildings continuing.
+Work expected in 2027 is the construction of a third skyway from the parking garage to the central part of the unified concourse, remodeling of the two existing skyways, and complete demolition and rebuilding of the former Concourse B building, allowing for the addition of more gates as capacity demands.